 Legal Service Plan Rates

-The monthly Legal Services Plan rates for 2019 are: $8.34 per month for you only and $13.34 per month for you plus one or more dependents.
+The monthly Legal Services Plan rates for 2019 and 2020 are: $8.34 per month for you only and $13.34 per month for you plus one or more dependents.

 Moving From one Type of Leave of Absence to Another